Ngspice: Defining new models

-Development
+Available ngspice variants

+Ngspice has a command line input interface and offers plotting capability.
+An open source GUI with schematic entry, simulation and plotting is provided by Qucs-S. A GUI focussing on IC development is XSCHEM.

-Ngspice may be compiled into a shared library (*.dll or *.so) readily to be integrated into a calling program.
+In addidtion to its standard executable, ngspice may be compiled into a shared library (*.dll or *.so) readily to be integrated into a calling program.
 Its interface provides access to all simulation parameters, input and output data. tclspice, another shared library version, offers an interface to Tcl/Tk (software) for better integration with software like XCircuits.

+Miscellaneous

 Ngspice is licensed under the BSD-3-Clause license.
 This permissive open source license allows its integration as a simulation engine into several — proprietary or free/libre — EDA tools such as KiCad, EAGLE (program), CoolSPICE, Altium and others.

-Ngspice has a command line input interface and offers plotting capability.
-An open source GUI with schematic entry, simulation and plotting is provided by Qucs-S.